Join us Fall 2018 for...

 - the math course you are currently taking,

-- which days of the week you can meet with your mentor
+- if Tuesday is not an option, which other days of the week you can meet with your mentor.

-Meeting times: This year the program will meet on Wednesdays from 6-7:30 in Van Vleck Hall.
-However if you are not able to attend Wednesday meetings we will try to work out a schedule that works for you (we still encourage you to come to some Wednesday meetings so that you get to know the other participants.)
+Meeting times: This year the program will meet on Tuesdays 6:00pm-7:30pm in Van Vleck Hall.
+However if you are not able to attend Tuesday meetings we may be able to set up a meeting on another day.

-The first meeting will be on x, and the program will run weekly until y , excluding holidays and spring break.
+The first meeting will be on Tuesday Sept.
+18, and the program will run weekly until Tuesday Dec.
+4.

-History: Now in its 12th year, the Wisconsin Mentorship Program for Women in Mathematics and Science was originally created with a grant from the National Science Foundation to integrate education, teaching, and research.
+History: Now in its 13th year, this program was originally created with a grant from the National Science Foundation to integrate education, teaching, and research.
 The program is now one of the yearly outreach programs of the UW-Madison mathematics department.